knassar/sate-cms/docs-source/content/getting-started/sate-basics.md

 The `styles` and `scripts` directories are for your stylesheets and javascript files respectively.
 These are not considered "content" and thus are not contained in the `content` directory.
 When you generate a Sate website with the `deploy` directive, Sate will merge the contents of these directories with the stylesheets and scripts provided by any Sate plugins your site uses and copy them to the build target.

+### `images`

+The `images` directory contains all the images for your website, in any sub-directory structure you like.

 ### `content`

 The `content` directory contains the content and structure of your website.
 Sate considers images to be content, so the `images` directory is contained here.
 If you wish to change the name of the `content` directory, it is important to tell Sate how to find the new content directory.
 Do this by setting the `config.contentSources` key in your `website.json` file.

+### URLs and Content

+Even though Sate expects all content sources to be in the directory `content`, you should treat all URLs internal to your website as if the `content` directory does not exist.
+URLs for styles, scripts, and images should all be root-relative (`/stlyes/foo.css`), and content URLs should be root-relative to the `content` directory (`/about/me`).

 ## Editing Content